Don’t Believe the Hype — Bed Bugs Are Easy to Kill. Learn How

 • Intended Users: Homeowners and hotel owners performing spot heat treatments or in a room of 650sqft or less

-The Home Bed Bug Heat Package is economic and simple to use.
-This package is our recommended option for most homes treating areas (650 square feet or less).
-The extra fans in this package are critical in terms of air circulation and high convection rates to allow heat to reach the bugs in the tough spots such as under carpets.
+The Home Bed Bug Heat Package is affordable and simple to use, and it is our recommended package for most homes treating areas of 650 square feet or less.
+The extra fans provide strong air circulation and high convection, driving heat into tough spots like under carpets where bed bugs hide.

 Step 4: Prep Your Home for the Bed Bug Heat Treatment